gt-bioss/gt-bioss.github.io/content/events/jnbioss26.md

 In particular, we investigate how the precision depends on the different rates of the model and provide theoretical arguments to explain the fractal behavior of the measured error revealed by the numerical integration of the model.

-### Vincent Risch, Pierre Siegel (LIS, Aix Marseille Université)

-*On the formal representation of the robustness and resilience of a biological system*

-Systems biology studies the dynamic interactions among the components of a living system, and among living systems themselves.
-In particular, systems and their components are constituted in such a way as to live and survive with minimal effort (see Darwin).
-Here, we are specifically concerned with their robustness (resistance to a destructive attack) and their resilience (capacity for regeneration after a destructive attack).
-We explore these two properties based on the representation of a Biological System as an Abstract Argumentative Framework, and through the formal equivalence link that connects such a framework to Boolean Dynamic Networks.
-In particular, and in the context of a study of the two concerned properties, we attempt to associate both a measure of Inconsistency and a measure of Consistency with them.
-Daring to go further, can we say that the Biological System “argues” with its environment?

-Bibliography
-P. Besnard, V. Risch.
-Consistency Measures, Inconsistency Measures, and Mix Measures (Preliminary Report).
-JIAF 2019.
-Pierre Siegel, Andrei Doncescu, Vincent Risch, Sylvain Sené.
-Representation of gene regulation networks by hypothesis logic-based Boolean systems.
-J. Supercomput.
-79(4).
-2023.
-Van-Giang Trinh, Belaid Benhamou, Vincent Risch.
-Graphical Analysis of Abstract Argumentation Frameworks via Boolean Networks